Tackling your legacy data issues is the first and key step on the path to digital transformation.

 On review, the number turned out to be closer to ten million, addressing the first “V”, enormous data volumes.
 Historically, putting a team together to review, log, verify and tag all this information to deal with the last “V”, veracity, would be neigh on impossible.
 If you can assume one person could deal with two thousand documents a day, tagging, revision checking, extracting some form of rudimentary context and manually logging this information, you are looking at a team of five taking one thousand working days to complete the first pass without any additional QC and covering any new data that has been captured in the past one thousand days (I.e. addressing the second “V” – Velocity) and assuming that the five people have the skills to understand all of the document and technical drawing types that they have to deal with (i.e. addressing the third “V” - Variety.
 Ultimately it is a brave, costly but never-ending option.

-Utilising the latest AI options, as highlighted by Cenozai, we are able to deal with these sort of volumes in three to four months, including domain expertise QC by ensuring there is a “human in the loop”, delivering a fully integrated and tagged asset register which can be the foundation for the next steps in the digital transformation process.
+Utilising the latest AI options we are able to deal with these sort of volumes in three to four months, including domain expertise QC by ensuring there is a “human in the loop”, delivering a fully integrated and tagged asset register which can be the foundation for the next steps in the digital transformation process.

 There are game-changing opportunities available to those companies who are embracing digital technology, but any enterprise that seeks to leverage AI must first develop a robust data strategy that prioritizes quality and contextualized training data.